• Free shipping on all orders

 Just like us, cats will drink more if they feel like it’s hotter than usual.
 On a warm day, your cat may drink more water to rehydrate themselves.
 So, if it gets hotter, make sure to put out enough water for your furry friend and help them by increasing ventilation and aeration in their rooms.

 Thermoregulation in our feline friends isn’t as good as it is in us, and they don’t handle sudden high temperatures well.
-On especially hot days, ensure you take care of your cats by making sure they’re cool and watching them for any sign of distress.
+On especially hot days, ensure you take care of your cats by making sure they’re cool and watching them for any signs of distress.

-It is never encouraged to allow your cats to roam outdoors because of the many risks associated with a cat roaming.
+It is never encouraged to allow your cats to roam outdoors because of the many risks associated with cat roaming.
 Therefore, it goes without saying that it is especially unwise to let your cats roam outdoors on a hot day.
 If you ever feel like the weather or temperature has your cat distressed, immediately take your cats for a veterinary check-up.
 Heat stroke in all pets, including cats, is a very serious and life-threatening condition, and treatment shouldn’t be delayed.

 If you want to encourage your cat to drink more water, a great cat water fountain can be just the thing.